 You’re pumping more money into their pockets, which in turn beefs up their marketing budget allowing them to capture more beginners.
 As a result, they capture more market share, giving beginners a poor experience.

 The longboarding scene would be in a better place if these companies actually focused on giving beginners a good experience.

 If I bought one of these when I was first starting out, I probably wouldn’t still be longboarding because of how poorly they ride.

-If you really don’t have time to spare and have no idea if you’ll be doing it long-term then sure, go for an Amazon longboard, but just know there’s a solid chance it won’t last long.
+If you really don’t have time to spare and have no idea if you’ll be doing it long-term then sure, go for an Amazon longboard.
+As long as you’re aware that the quality isn’t great.

 Lemme paint the picture here… say I go to buy a longboard for my nephew and decide on the 60 dollar pintail that’s the most popular on Amazon.